xrootd/xrootd-pgintegrity/README.md

 "/.xrdt".
 The syntax "prefix=" with no value has the special meaning that the .xrdt files will be stored inside the same directories as the datafiles.
 Accessing or listing the .xrdt files through xrootd is not supported.

+nopgextend
+This option prevents pgWrite from writing past the current end-of-file when the file length is not a multiple of the page size.
+This approximates the behaviour of an original version of pgWrite.
+The check is not applied in case of a missing tagfile.
 ```